Our approach

 Aviva Investors Global Equity Endurance: Strategy in brief

-The strategy seeks to achieve attractive, resilient total returns over the long-term while reducing the risk of capital loss by investing globally in a high-conviction, low turnover portfolio of “endurable” businesses.
+The fund seeks to achieve attractive, resilient total returns over the long-term while reducing the risk of capital loss by investing globally in a high-conviction, low turnover portfolio of “endurable” businesses.

 -